 Some credit cards can make packed lunches more affordable, putting cash back in your pocket whenever you buy groceries.

-Here are four of our favorite credit cards for packing school lunches.
+Here are two of our favorite credit cards for packing school lunches.

 Rewards: 6% cash back on up to $6,000 in US supermarket purchases per year (and 1% on purchases beyond that threshold); 3% cash back at US gas stations and eligible department stores; and 1% cash back on other purchases.